Olive Branch, Mississippi: History

-Olive Branch, originally named Watson’s Crossroad, was established in 1846 near Chickasaw Indian Trails and incorporated in 1874, prioritizing education since the 1500s.
+Olive Branch, originally named Watson's Crossroad, was established in 1846 near Chickasaw Indian Trails and incorporated in 1873.

 Early history

 It was long inhabited by the Chickasaw people, who settled in northern Mississippi, western Tennessee, northwestern Alabama, and southwestern Kentucky, building homes with local materials.
 They nurtured park-like lands and utilized abundant waterways for sustenance and trade.
 Governed democratically, minkos (or chiefs in Chickasaw) led councils of elders.
 The Natchez Trace Parkway and National Scenic Trail protect parts of the historic trading route.
 European explorers, including Hernando de Soto in the 1500s, encountered Chickasaw communities and made unfavorable impressions.
 The Chickasaw minko provided supplies but resisted Spanish demands for enslaved laborers, launching an attack.
 In the 1700s, they allied with the British, notably defeating the French alongside the Choctaw in the Battle of Ackia.